 Adult and senior dogs develop osteosarcoma more commonly than juveniles (puppies).
 Malignant Bone Tumors in the Dog indicates “the average age of onset of osteosarcoma in the dog is about 7 and 1/2 years, with a range of 1 to 15 years.”

 Dogs having had bone fractures may be at greater risk for osteosarcoma with those undergoing surgical repair with an implant (pin, plate, etc.) or external fixation.

 Cats are less commonly affected by osteosarcoma than dogs, but the disease is the number one feline bone tumor.
 Fortunately for our feline friends osteosarcoma is less aggressive in their species than in canines.

 What Symptoms Do Pets Show When Having Osteosarcoma

 Cancer cells have abnormal DNA and aren’t able to turn off their replication like normal cells, which is one of the reasons why tumors form and cause damage to tissue at the sites of growth.

 With osteosarcoma there is a continuous process where malignant cancer cells damage normal bone and a corresponding effort by the body to repair microfractures by laying down new bone and other connective tissue.
 At the microscopic stage, where tumors are smaller than a few millimeters (microscopic disease), osteosarcoma causes no apparent pain.
 When cancer cells further divide and a tumor grows to a size detectable on physical exam or diagnostic testing (macroscopic disease) pets experience pain and clinical signs are seen.

 Clinical signs of osteosarcoma include:

-How is Osteosarcoma Diagnosed in Dogs and Cats?
+How to Diagnose Bone Cancer in Dogs and Cats?